 Miscellaneous styling

-s provides a lot of “styling” features.
-In this paragraph we will focus on various methods that may be used to style your ListView
+ListViews provides a lot of “styling” features.
+In this paragraph we will focus on various methods that may be used to style your ListView.
+Please note those most of those tips are given “as it” and are not part of the sample code.

 Cache color hint

-By default, an Android View
+By default, an Android View has a transparent

 background.
 Although it seems natural … transparency involves a lot of